etal/cnvkit/doc/fileformats.rst

 - To :ref:`export` CNVs, describing/encoding each CNV segment as a structural variant (SV).
-- To plot single-nucleotide variant (SNV) allele frequencies in the :ref:`scatter` and :ref:`loh` commands, or export these allele frequencies to the "nexus-ogt" format.
+- To plot single-nucleotide variant (SNV) allele frequencies in the :ref:`scatter` command, or export these allele frequencies to the "nexus-ogt" format.

 Target and antitarget bin-level coverages (.cnn)